Which institution holds the most shares in Barclays PLC (BCS)

 Barclays PLC (BCS): Who are the competitors?

-The company’s main competitors (and peers) include Lloyds Banking Group plc (LYG) that is trading 79.39% up over the past 12 months and Banco Santander S.A.
-(SAN) that is 60.94% higher over the same period.
-Deutsche Bank Aktiengesellschaft (DB) is 103.36% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 28.29% from the last report on Feb 11, 2021 to stand at a total of 4.41 million short shares sold with a short interest ratio of 0.47.
+The company’s main competitors (and peers) include Lloyds Banking Group plc (LYG) that is trading 66.90% up over the past 12 months and Banco Santander S.A.
+(SAN) that is 56.83% higher over the same period.
+Deutsche Bank Aktiengesellschaft (DB) is 95.45% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -39.46% from the last report on Mar 14, 2021 to stand at a total of 6.15 million short shares sold with a short interest ratio of 0.47.